Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis: Introduction

 The problem of alleviating the communication load in FL systems has been widely investigated, mostly under the assumption of noiseless, rate-limited links, and {\em star topologies}.
 Key elements of these solutions are compression and dimension-reduction operations that map the original model parameters or gradient vectors into representations defined by a limited number of bits and/or sparsity.
 Important classes of solutions include unbiased compressors (e.g., \cite{alistarh17qsgd,bernstein18signSGD,abdi20analog}) and biased compressors with error-feedback mechanisms (e.g., \cite{wu18error,basu19qsparse,amiri20fading}).

-In a {\em D2D architecture}, even in the presence of noiseless communication, devices can only exchange information with their respective neighbors, making consensus mechanisms essential to ensure agreement towards the common learning goal \cite{nedic18topology,savazzi20IoT}.
-A well-known protocol integrating stochastic gradient (SGD) and consensus is {\em Decentralized Stochastic Gradient Descent (DSGD)}, which has been further extended and improved via gradient tracking \cite{xin19decentralized}, as well as via variance-reduction schemes for large data heterogeneity among agents \cite{tang18Dsquare}.
-Similar to FL in star topologies, the communication overhead in decentralized learning can be reduced via compression, as demonstrated by the CHOCO-SGD algorithm \cite{koloskova19decentralized,koloskova20arbitrary}.
-The protocol, combining DSGD with biased compression, was studied for strongly convex and smooth objectives in \cite{koloskova19decentralized} and for non-convex smooth objectives in \cite{koloskova20arbitrary}.
-It was further combined with event-triggered protocols in \cite{singh19sparq-sgd}.
+In a {\em D2D architecture}, devices can only exchange information with their respective neighbors, making consensus mechanisms essential to ensure agreement towards the common learning goal \cite{nedic18topology}.
+A well-known protocol integrating stochastic gradient (SGD) and consensus is {\em Decentralized Stochastic Gradient Descent (DSGD)} \cite{xin19decentralized,sun21DeFedAvg}.
+Similar to FL in star topologies, there have been lots of previous efforts aiming for accelerating consensus and removing communication overhead of the DSGD from algorithmic perspectives by, e.g., variance-reduction for large data heterogeneity among agents \cite{tang18Dsquare} and by compression \cite{koloskova19decentralized,koloskova20arbitrary,singh19sparq-sgd,vogels20low-rank}.
+The CHOCO-SGD algorithm proposed in \cite{koloskova19decentralized,koloskova20arbitrary,singh19sparq-sgd}, which combines the standard DSGD algorithm with biased compression, was studied for strongly convex and smooth objectives in \cite{koloskova19decentralized}, and for non-convex smooth objectives in \cite{koloskova20arbitrary}, combined with event-triggered protocols in \cite{singh19sparq-sgd}. {The authors in \cite{vogels20low-rank} introduced a compression scheme for model exchange between neighboring nodes that improves convergence while requiring no additional hyperparameters.
+All these prior works on decentralized FL assume either ideal or rate-limited {\em noiseless} D2D communications.
+Wireless implementations of these algorithms are non-trivial in general, because the goal of achieving consensus is compromised to different extents by channel impairments, such as fading, or packet losses.}